pcanz/pPEG/docs/context-sensitive-grammars.md

 As mentioned earlier this requires a semantic check to ensure the *same* start and end tags have been matched.

-However, if the grammar is required to enforce this check, then an extension function can be used.
-The `<same name>` function can be used to match the same text that the `name` rule previously matched:
+However, if the grammar requires this check to be enforced, then the `<same name>` function can be used to match the same text that the `name` rule previously matched:

     elem = '<' tag atts '>' content '</' <same tag> '>'
     tag  = [a-zA-Z]+

 The `<same name>` function searches back through sibling nodes in the parse tree to find the nearest previous `["name", ...]`.
 This allows nested content to match nested name elements.

-The `<same name>` extension can be used to match inset indentations for nested blocks:
+The `<same name>` extension can also be used to match inset indentations for nested blocks:

     block   = inset line (<same inset> line / block)* inset   = [ \t]+